nephyst/BitD/BitD/Nightshades/Sessions/1 - Burnout.md

 ## The Drug Deal

 We got in contact with a small time drug runner in `Crow's Foot` named [[Bazso Baz]].
 He gave us a job to move some `Burnout`, a drug that boosts memory short term memory.
-Sid and Teal used their connection to to [[Professor Edward Hornsby]] at the ???
-University to sell to professors, and potentially students.
+Sid and Teal used their connection to to [[Professor Edward Hornsby]] at the [[Charterhall University]] University to sell to professors, and potentially students.

 Flashback: We prepped samples of the drug and small gift bags to give out to the party.

 A couple of `bluecoats` arrived.
 Sid answered the door and fumbled over his words drawing suspicious on the party, starting a suspicion clock.

-Nyx stayed outside and kept watch for t[[The Bluecoats]], or any other suspicious activity.
+Nyx stayed outside and kept watch for [[The Bluecoats]], or any other suspicious activity.

 A student at the party passed out.
 Sid and tael acted quickly, drawing the party goers into another part of the hosue where Sid put on a show using trick cards and dice.
 Sid sampled some Burnout and gave a performance that wowed the potential customers.